wangxiyuan/Toy/github-app-webhook-url-update-tool/README.md

-This tool is used for update github app's webhook url.
+This tool is used for update github app's information(now only support update `webhook url`).

 Download the python file, then print 'python3 cli.py -h' to get help message.